-Transitions (IQPPS 7.9, 7.10)
+Transitions (IQPPS 7.7)

-Home-school connections are crucial to the transition to kindergarten or any other program, such as special education.
-The child's family provides the consistency and continuity necessary for a young child to be successful.
-Making a change from one program to another can sometimes be difficult for a young child whether the transition is within the same building or in another location.
-Teaching staff will partner with the family to make the transition as smooth as possible by connecting family members with the next program's staff.
-Preschool staff will provide information about enrollment policies and procedures, program options, and arrange for a classroom visit whenever possible.
-In addition, Kindergarten round-up is held annually in the spring.
-Preschool staff and families attend this event to support children as they prepare to transition to Kindergarten.
-IQPPS 7.9, 7.10
+Home-school connections are crucial to the transition to kindergarten or any other program.
+The child's family provides the constancy and continuity necessary for a young child to be successful.
+The children and families in the South Page Schools are invited to an Open House before school begins in the fall.
+They meet the staff and see their classroom.
+Making a change from one program to another can sometimes be difficult for a young child.
+The staff will partner with the family to make transitions as smooth as possible by connecting family members with the next program's staff including special education programs.
+Preschool staff will help to provide information about enrollment policies and procedures, program options, and answer other questions as they are able.
+Also, Kindergarten Roundup is held annually in the spring.
+Preschool staff attend this event to support children and their families as they prepare to transition to Kindergarten.